How to use subcalculations (multistep formulas) in your calculations

-In the article below we will describe how to use subcalculations in your calculations.
+In the article you're reading now we describe how to use subcalculations in your calculator blocks.
 For global instructions about the calculator block, please have a look at this article.

 You can use a subcalculation inside each operation.
 From the menu to add an operation, you see an item called

 Subcalculation (if you have an empty form, you will see these menus directly).
 This adds a subcalculation to your calculator.